6 Phrases To Say And Avoid In A Performance Review

 Table of Contents

-In general, it’s a safe space for you and your employee to be truthful, clear up any issues, and ensure everyone is on the same page.
+In general, it’s a safe space for you and your recruiter to be truthful, clear up any issues, and ensure everyone is on the same page.

-With that in mind, using the correct phrases can benefit both parties as you identify which area the employee has improved and need to work on.
-Meanwhile, the employee can use the opportunity to express their satisfaction and give their suggestions on how to improve.
+With that in mind, using the correct phrases for a performance review can benefit both parties as you identify which area they have improved and need to work on.
+Meanwhile, they can use the opportunity to express their satisfaction and give their suggestions on how to improve.

 Here are six things you should say during a performance review